Mo's Letter

 LinkedIn is a goldmine, but most people don’t use it to its full potential.

-As of writing, I’ve got over 30k followers and connections (connect with me!) — but I didn’t get here overnight.
+As of writing, I’ve got over 30k followers and connections — but I didn’t get here overnight.
 It took lots of small interactions to build my audience — and with LinkedIn, you get out what you put in.

 The following information is not a LinkedIn 101 guide.
 I’ll assume you already know how to set up your profile, add photos, and list your accomplishments.
 If you don’t, many guides online can help you with this.